 The Guryong Walks is a video walk installation created in Seoul (South Korea), which superimposes the structure of a local shanty town on iconic places of the city's public space.

-The work revolves around the fact that the soon-to-be-evicted slum cannot be found as a settlement on online map services, while several yet to be build iconic places in Seoul metropolitan area are already signed up online as existing.
+The work revolves around the fact that the soon-to-be-evicted area cannot be found as a settlement on online map services, while several yet to be build iconic places in Seoul metropolitan area are already signed up online as existing.

-In the piece, the outlines of the shanty town serve as a blueprint for a series of walks in Seoul’s public space - such as the rebuild palace, the nancing district or the soccer world cup park.
+In the piece, the outlines of the settlement were retraced in several iconic places of the city as video walks - such as the rebuild palace, the financing district or the soccer world cup park.

 In leaving the structure's outlines as GPS data on Google's servers, the walks try to create a visibility to structures of virtual and political invisibility.